jcreedcmu/leerraum.js/README.md

 # leerraum.js

+## jcreed's notes

+This is me hacking around trying to see if I can get a pdf-generation pipeline I like.

+## Original README

 leerraum.js is a PDF typesetting / layouting library based on [typeset](https://github.com/bramstein/typeset) (which provides an implementation of the [Knuth and Plass line breaking algorithm](http://onlinelibrary.wiley.com/doi/10.1002/spe.4380111102/abstract)) and [pdfkit](http://pdfkit.org).
 Its goals are simplicity and perfect control over the positioning of graphic elements.

 ![Demo PDF](docs/images/example.png)